Ribs-organization/RibsCronBundle/README.md

  In you .env file you can add two parameters :
-IP_CRON_EXTERNAL to add external IP that can call your cron IP_CRON_INTERNAL= internals IPS of the server that can call your cron
+IP_CRON_EXTERNAL to add external IP that can call your cron IP_CRON_INTERNAL= internal IP of the server that can call your cron